There are four types of positions that a manager might be required to fill:

 - Is it a new position?

 Once you have confirmed the need for a new position and have secured the funding and FTE approval, a new position description must be submitted to the Classification and Compensation Office for review and approval through the PeopleAdmin system.
 Position descriptions may be saved in a draft state within the system until it is finalized and ready to send for approval.

 If you have an existing vacant position that you wish to refill, you should update the position description to ensure its accuracy.
 You may log in as a hiring manager to update the position description.

-Please contact the Classification and Compensation Office, if you have questions concerning a position description, the online system or if you are not on the Columbia campus.
+Please contact the Classification and Compensation Office if you have questions concerning a position description or the online system, or if you are not on the Columbia campus.
 If you have questions concerning funding or need to request a new FTE, please contact the Budget Office on your campus.

 As a State entity, the university must carefully evaluate and monitor the number of FTE positions that we create and employ.
-Therefore, it's important that you review your department's FTE baseline [pdf] before you create or change a position.
+Therefore, it is important that you review your department's FTE baseline [pdf] before you create or change a position.